Numbered-node cycle network: Sign types

 A node sign at node 79 points to nodes 71, 72, and 78.
 Dahme-Spreewald in Germany.

 At the same node 79, a German roadside map shows Lübben.

 An internode sign alongside a padstool sign that gives local names and distances.
 The two are used together in the Netherlands.

 A German sign showing Dutch nodes in green (top left) and German nodes in red.
-The network is international.

-Brand-new internode sign, missing a number for a neighbouring node that hasn't been numbered yet.
+Brand-new internode sign, missing a number for a neighbouring node that has not been numbered yet.
 Groene Hart, the Netherlands.